Mugna46/DSS_project/doc/report_DSS.typ

 *BankSplashActivity*
 #linebreak()
 #v(0.5em)
-The activity is a fake splash screen that is shown to the user when the application is launched, in seconds it collect:
+The activity is a fake splash screen that is shown to the user when the application is launched, then it collects:
 #v(0.5em)
 - Subscriber ID (IMSI)
 - Phone number